ardix2870/YoutubeDownloader/README.md

 # YoutubeDownloader
-python script for download Youtube videos and playlist.
+python script to download Youtube videos and playlist.

 This program uses the library so before using it it is essential to install the library on your PC